truenas/middleware/docs/userguide/freenas_system.rst

 * :ref:`Email`: used to configure the email address to receive notifications

-* :ref:`System Dataset`: used to configure the location where logs and reporting graphs are stored

 * :ref:`Tunables`: provides a front-end for tuning in real-time and to load additional kernel modules at boot time

 * :ref:`Update`: used to perform upgrades and to check for system updates